Simple Answers to Life Insurance Terms and Definitions

-Jumbo life insurance is also known as universal life insurance.
+Universal life insurance is also known as jumbo life insurance.
 It is so called beacuse of the large insured amounts of life cover available.
 Jumbo universal life insurance combines a high death-benefit with an investment component that offers a cash surrender value.

 This type of life policy is a permanent life insurance and is favoured by high net worth individuals looking to protect and grow their wealth.
 See also Universal Life Insurance and Different Types of Universal Life Insurance.